 VWAP is clever, but it’s not foolproof.

-• Volume Dependence: If volume is thin, VWAP slows down, which could delay your order.
+It depends on volume.
+If volume is thin, VWAP slows down, which could delay your order.

-• Overcrowding Risk: If many traders use VWAP at the same time, it can actually create predictable patterns.
+There is also overcrowding risk.
+If many traders use VWAP at the same time, it can actually create predictable patterns.

 So, while VWAP is smarter than TWAP in many ways, it still has blind spots.